isomerpages/moe-meetoh/_about-us/Our Staff/2025 Primary 2 Form Teachers.md

 <p><strong><a href="mailto:wong_ming_hui@schools.gov.sg" rel="noopener noreferrer nofollow" target="_blank">Mr Wong Ming Hui</a></strong>
 <br><strong>Form Teacher (1) Primary 2-9</strong>
 <br>
-<br>All children have their own strengths and we "can help them find these
+<br>All children have their own strengths and we can help them find these
 strengths and maximise their potential.
 <br>I believe that learning can be fun for every child, and that it can be
 possible when we allow them to explore a wide spectrum of learning areas.